 Recently I was asked if Asperger’s and Internet Addiction were correlated, and if so, what the reasons were.
 This is an interesting question, as my two main specialties are Asperger’s and Internet Addiction.
 As most of my clients have Asperger’s or Internet Addiction, I feel I can answer this for at least my population.
-The answer is a resounding yes that at least half of my clients with Asperger’s also have Internet Addiction abuse or addiction.
+The answer is a resounding yes that at least half of my clients with Asperger’s also have Internet Addiction.
 The main question is why?

-My first career was Web Designer / Network Administrator, and I spent most of my time on computers.
+My first career was as a Web Designer/Network Administrator, and I spent most of my time working with computers.
 I have been working with computers for over 25 years.
-I have made database systems and worked for colleges, financial institutions, etc. For me, computers are as natural as breathing.
+I have built database systems and worked for colleges, financial institutions, and other organizations.
+For me, computers are as natural as breathing.
 I can build, program, and make them do as I please.
 I find it easier to communicate with them, and I often use them in my leisure activities.
-For me, computers are as connected to me as if they were an extension of my own body.
+For me, computers are as connected to me as an extension of my own body.
 I have also been addicted to computer games and know how powerful addiction to technology can be.
 My experiences are common to many with Asperger’s, from the clients I have treated.

 It’s All About Connections

 For most with Asperger’s, communicating with others is difficult.
-Many have problems anticipating the responses of others and have a hard time reading emotions.
-Face-to-face communication can be a problem if you cannot read what someone is feeling or can anticipate what they will say.
-Awkward pauses are common, and stuttering is common.
+Many have difficulty anticipating others’ responses and reading emotions.
+Face-to-face communication can be a problem if you cannot read what someone is feeling or cannot anticipate what they will say.
+Awkward pauses and stuttering are common.
 As anxiety builds, communication suffers.
 People with Asperger’s DO want to communicate.
 They want to be a part of the world but do not want to feel social anxiety.
-If only they had a tool to communicate, but not face to face, and have time to think of responses.
+If only they had a tool to communicate, but not face-to-face, and had time to think of responses.
 Well, they do, and it’s the computer.
 Most Asperger’s have a much greater online social presence than in real life and find more value and meaning in it.

 Most people with Asperger’s want to connect with others, and computers are the tool.
 However, many will spend so much time on the computer that they will lose the ability to communicate in person and suffer more anxiety.
-Social skills are skills that need to be practiced.
+Social skills need to be practiced.

 The Act of Creation

-This feeling can be addicting.
-I remember times I spent 20+ hours in a row on a project, feeling I must complete it before all else.
+This feeling can be addictive.
+I remember times when I spent 20+ hours in a row on a project, feeling I had to complete it before all else.
 This addiction can become devastating if unchecked.
 This was common for my friend with Asperger’s, who often spent 15-20 hours working and forgot to eat.
 I have done this as well.

 In Their Own World